aws-ia/terraform-aws-eks-blueprints/examples/eks-efa/README.md

 There are no required user-inputs.
 The template comes with default inputs which create an EKS cluster called `eks-efa` in region `us-east-1`.
-These settings as well as others can be adjusted in the [variables.tf](variables.tf) file.
+These settings can be adjusted in the [variables.tf](variables.tf) file.

 ## Outputs